-- · Read the directions! - Avoid tight hose bends and excessive hose runs. - Use heavy gauge wire. - Install the feed pump module as low as possible. - The boost pump module must be installed below waterline. - Use a dedicated thru-hull with scoop-type strainer. - Do not mount components over electrical devices. - Avoid getting dirt or debris into the piping or hoses during assembly.
-A small bit of debris can stop the system! - Check that no hoses are kinked or restricting flow.
+- Read the directions! - Avoid tight hose bends and excessive runs. - Use heavy gauge wire. - Install feed pump module as low as possible. - Use a dedicated thru-hull with scoop type strainer. - Do not mount components over electrical devices. - Avoid getting dirt or debris into the piping or hoses during assembly.
+A small bit of debris can stop the system!